brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - I am hooked on these FreeCodeCamp challenges.
 I fell like I've found a JS resource that is organized to take you from zero to hero in a straigt path.
 - [:+1: You Don't Need jQuery!: Ajax Requests](http://blog.garstasio.com/you-dont-need-jquery/ajax/) I'm loving this series.
 SOOO good.
 - Went snowboarding for the first time since 1999.
 Ugh.
+- Learning Vanilla AJAX requests has been challenging
+- Understangin Callbacks has been confusing too